Arda-cards/gradle-build-pipeline-action/README.md

 This action handle the complete build pipeline for a gradle project.
 It uses the project's `CHANGELOG.md`, the GitHub event and the branch to decide whether to publish artifacts or not.

-This action expects the project to ave been checked out already in the `github.workspace`.
+This action expects the project to have been checked out already in the `github.workspace`.

 ## Arguments